josemesan/pruebaGit/README.md

 ## Building for production

-To optimize the pruebaGit application for production, run:
+To optimize the prueba5 application for production, run:

     ./mvnw -Pprod clean package